rfjakob/gocryptfs/README.md

 * Use stable 64-bit inode numbers in reverse mode
   * This may cause problems for very old 32-bit applications that were compiled without Large File Support.
-* Passing "--" now also block "-o" parsing
+* Passing "--" now also blocks "-o" parsing

 v1.2.1, 2017-02-26
 * Add an integrated speed test, `gocryptfs -speed`